Cutbert1/vegetable-farm/README.md

 ### Future Features

+* Forecast harvest numbers for a longer period using average trade, harvest and excess data for several weeks e.g. summer, Christmas etc.

 * Convert vegetable to be weighed in tonnes

-* Forecast harvest numbers for a longer period

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.